aurelius-in/test/aiQ&A.md

 ### Feature Selection
-**Q:** Addressing feature selection and avoiding data leakage.
+#### Addressing feature selection and avoiding data leakage.

-**A:** Your emphasis on adopting systematic methods for feature selection is essential for creating a robust and reliable model, especially as we integrate more complex data sources like PPA reports.
+###### Your emphasis on adopting systematic methods for feature selection is essential for creating a robust and reliable model, especially as we integrate more complex data sources like PPA reports.
 Here's a detailed scientific explanation of the feature selection methods we plan to employ:

 1. **Nested Models:**
    - **Layered Approach:** Nested models involve a model within a model.
 The inner model performs feature selection, and the outer model evaluates the performance of the feature set selected by the inner model.
 This approach helps in validating the effectiveness of the selected features.